AmirTlinov/context-finder/PHASE_1_RESULTS.md

 - Target: Methods searchable → Achieved: ✅
 - Target: Production ready → Achieved: ✅

-**Двух критических багов исправлено, три архитектурные проблемы решены, quality скачок с 25% до 100%. Инструмент готов для production использования AI агентами.**
+**Two critical bugs were fixed, three architectural issues were resolved, and quality jumped from 25% to 100%.
+The tool is ready for production use by AI agents.**

 🎉 **Flagship quality achieved!**